 I lie down next to him in the narrow bed.
 My head on his shoulder.
 His heart is still beating so very hard and fast.
 We semi-doze a little.
 Eventually he asks me to move to the blue chair next to the bed.

 Eventually he asks me to move back next to him.
 Again, my head on his shoulder, his arm around me, his heart still beating so very hard and fast.

 Various other doctors and nurses come and go and ask questions, mostly the same ones.

 He says, “I don’t even like to imagine you putting this on Facebook.
 Be careful what you say, okay?
-The last thing in the world I want is a bunch of people I don’t know discussing my health and weighing in on the diagnosis and telling me what they think I ought to do and ‘Oh, my brother-in-law had A-Fib and he took such-and-such a supplement and stopped the drinking and he’s all better now.’
-Or, worse, ‘But he didn’t make it.’ ”
+The last thing I want is a bunch of people I don’t know discussing my health and weighing in on the diagnosis and telling me what they think I ought to do and ‘Oh, my brother-in-law had A-Fib and he took such-and-such a supplement and stopped drinking and he’s all better now.’
+Or, ‘But he didn’t make it.’ “